Kyphoscoliosis

-Kyphoscoliosis describes an abnormal curvature of the spine in both a coronal and sagittal plane.
+Kyphoscoliosis describes an abnormal curvature of the spine in both the coronal and sagittal planes.
 It is a combination of kyphosis and scoliosis.
-This musculoskeletal disorder often leads to other issues in patients, such as under-ventilation of lungs, pulmonary hypertension, difficulty in performing day-to-day activities, psychological issues emanating from anxiety about acceptance among peers, especially in young patients.
+This musculoskeletal disorder often leads to other issues in patients, such as under-ventilation of lungs, pulmonary hypertension, difficulty in performing day-to-day activities, and psychological issues emanating from anxiety about acceptance among peers, especially in young patients.
 It can also be seen in syringomyelia, Friedreich's ataxia, spina bifida, kyphoscoliotic Ehlers–Danlos syndrome (kEDS), and Duchenne muscular dystrophy due to asymmetric weakening of the paraspinal muscles.